NEW New report: We analyzed 200M ad clicks

 However, Facebook also shared that 827 million accounts are fake – or bots – representing 4-5% of its active users, but the true numbers are likely much higher with the recent wave of AI tools now available.
 These automated entities can interfere with genuine engagement, distort performance metrics, harm advertisers and degrade the overall user experience.

 Facebook publicly reports the number of fake accounts created on their platform in their “Transparency Reports.”
-These are reported quarterly.
+These numbers are reported quarterly, and you might notice is that the numbers fluctuate significantly from quarter to quarter.

-In their most recent report (Q3 2023), they reported 827 million accounts were fake and removed (see chart below).
-This represents 4-5% of all it’s active users, and is likely increasing with the use of AI tools.
+In their most recent transparency report (Q2 2025), they stated 687 million accounts were fake and removed (see chart below).
+This represents ~4% of all it’s active users, and is likely increasing with the use of AI tools.

 You can view the latest data in Facebook’s Transparency Report on Fake Accounts.